-5 Little Talks on Healthy Sexuality to Have with your 2- to 5-Year-Old
+5 Little Talks on Healthy Sexual Development to Have With Your 2- to 5-Year-Old

-Now is the time to start talking to your child about healthy sexuality!
-No matter the age of your child you can start laying the groundwork for them to have a healthy view of sexuality.
+Now is the time to start talking to your child about healthy sexual development.
+No matter the age of your child you can start laying the groundwork for them to have a healthy view of sex and sexuality.

-Even your young child (2 to 5 years old) is not too young!
-Below are 5 things that you should be teaching them and some ideas on how to talk about the subject:
+Even your young child (2- to 5-years-old) is not too young!
+Below are five things that you should be teaching them and some ideas on how to talk about the subject:

 Now is the time to start teaching them that nudity and touching their genitals is not to be done in public.
 This is something to bring up when they’re bathing or changing, explaining to them that some things should happen in the bathroom only (like washing their private parts) or in privacy (like changing their clothes).